Open Source · C++20 · GPL v3

 • Auto-populate from ~/.ssh/config — hosts, identity files, ProxyJump rules

-• SFTP file transfer over the existing authenticated session — send, receive, remote directory browser, no re-authentication
+• SFTP file transfer over the existing authenticated session — no re-authentication

 • Working-directory tracking — shells emitting OSC 7 update the tracked CWD continuously; a pwd subchannel captures the final CWD at disconnect for accurate session restore